64 Ceti

-64 Ceti is a star located located in the constellation Cetus.
+64 Ceti is a star located in the constellation Cetus.
 Based on its spectral type of G0IV, it is a G-type star that has left the main sequence and evolved into a subgiant.
 It is located 137 ly away and it is moving towards Earth at a velocity of 19 km/s.
 The apparent magnitude of 64 Ceti is 5.62, which makes it visible to the naked eye only in dark skies, far away from light pollution.